jnozzi/cocoadev.com/SiteContent/General/PrinterStatus.markdown

 ----

-The point is that the print menu should ''not'' be disabled in this case.
+The point is that the print menu should *not* be disabled in this case.
 Allow the OS to handle it.

 ----